 This procedure assumes that you have configured single sign-on for the identity applications.
-For more information, see Configuring Single Sign-on Access in Identity Manager in the NetIQ Identity Manager Setup Guide.

 - 1 On the server where you installed Identity Governance, log in as an administrator. - 2 Navigate to the /osp folder in the installation directory for Identity Governance.
-For example, / opt/netiq/idm/apps/idgov/osp. - 3 Copy the uaconfig-ig-defs.xml file to a location or thumb drive that you can access from the server running Identity Applications. - 4 Sign out of the server. - 5 On the server where you installed the identity applications, log in as an administrator. - 6 Stop the application server.
+For example, / opt/netiq/idm/apps/idgov/osp. - 3 Copy the uaconfig-ig-defs.xml file to a location or a thumb drive that you can access from the server running identity applications. - 4 Sign out of the Identity Governance server. - 5 On the server where you installed the identity applications, log in as an administrator. - 6 Stop the application server.

+/etc/init.d/netiq-tomcat stop

+7 NOTE: Perform this step only if you are using Identity Governance 3.5 or later.
+You must have OSP 6.3.1 installed.

+Navigate to the /conf directory of the application server.
+For example, installation_path/idm/apps/tomcat/conf.

+Edit the ism-configuration.properties file and add the following if you want to use the new jwt token introduced in OSP 6.3.1:

-- 7 Navigate to the /conf directory of the application server.
-For example, installation\path/idm/apps/tomcat/conf. - 8 Place the uaconfig-ig-defs.xml file from the Identity Governance installation in the /conf directory. - 9 In a text editor, open the configupdate.sh file, located by default in the installation directory for Identity Applications.
-For example, /opt/netiq/idm/apps/UserApplication/configupdate.sh. - 10 In the file, add the following line before the -Duser.language entry:
+- com.netiq.idm.osp.oauth.access-token-format.format = jwt - com.netiq.idm.osp.oauth.attr.roles.maxValues = 1 - 8 Place the uaconfig-ig-defs.xml file in the /conf directory.
+You copied this file from the Identity Governance installation directory in Step 3. - 9 Open the configupdate.sh file in a text editor.

-'''
+By default, the file is located in the Identity Applications installation directory.
+For example, / opt/netiq/idm/apps/configupdate/configupdate.sh.

+10 Add the following line before -Duser.language entry in the file:

 -Dcom.netiq.uaconfig.impl.custom.clients=path_to_conf_dir/uaconfig-ig-defs.xml

-'''

-- -Dcom.netiq.uaconfig.impl.custom.clients=/opt/netiq/idm/apps/tomcat/server/ IDMProv/conf/uaconfig-ig-defs.xml - 11 Save and close the file. - 12 Launch the configuration update utility by running ./configupdate.sh from the command prompt. - 13 In the utility, select Identity Governance SSO Client.
+- -Dcom.netiq.uaconfig.impl.custom.clients=/opt/netiq/idm/apps/tomcat/server/IDMProv/conf/uaconfiq-iq-defs.xml - 11 Save and close the file. - 12 Launch the configuration update utility by running ./configupdate.sh from the command prompt.

+13 Select Identity Governance SSO Client tab.

-NOTE: If the utility does not display the Identity Governance SSO Client tab, ensure that you copied the correct files from the Identity Governance installation to the identity applications installation.
+NOTE: If Identity Governance SSO Client tab is not displayed, ensure that you copied the correct file from the Identity Governance installation directory to the identity applications installation directory.

-14 Specify the values based on the OAuth SSO Client and Security Settings > General Service settings that you observed in Step 6 through Step 7 in "Using the Same Authentication Server as Identity Manager" on page 631.
+14 Specify the values based on the OAuth SSO Client and Security Settings > General Service settings that you specified in Step 6 through Step 7 in "Using the Same Authentication Server as Identity Manager" on page 636.

-Observe the following considerations for these settings:
+The following considerations apply to these settings:

 - By default, the OAuth client ID is iac.
 You specified the client ID and its password when you specified the client secret during the Identity Governance installation. - OAuth redirect URL must be an absolute URL and include the specified value for OAuth client ID.
 For example, http://myserver.host:8080/oauth.html.
 By default, the configuration utility provides some of this URL.
-However, you must ensure that you add the server and port information. - 15 Save your changes and close the utility. - 16 In the directory of the application server, clear out the /temp and /work directories. - 17 Start the application server.
+However, you must ensure that you add the server and port information. - 15 Update the File authentication source with the location of adminusers.txt from /opt/netiq/idm/apps/osp/directory. - 16 On the Identity Governance server navigate to the /opt/netiq/idm/apps/idgov/bin directory and run the ./configutil.sh -password <passwd> command.
+In the configutility, point the osp to the common OSP setup. - 17 Run the /opt/netiq/idm/apps/configupdate/configupdate.sh to verify that the OSP server is poining to Identity Manager OSP server. - 18 Save your changes and close the utility. - 19 Clear the /temp and /work directories in the application server directory. - 20 (Optional) If you are using a secured connection, import the Identity Governance certificate into the Identity Applications trust store. - 21 Start the application server.